faenrandir/a_careful_examination/documents/light_and_truth_letter/02-coming-forth-bom.md

 > <span style="color:red; margin-left:-10px;"> How did Joseph Smith borrow names from small towns and bodies of water hundreds of miles away that did not exist until after 1830?

+To re-emphasize, I do not necessarily think that Joseph borrowed names (or place-names) from nearby locations, as I discuss [here](https://faenrandir.github.io/a_careful_examination/place-names-near-joseph-smith/).
+That said, there was rising interest in maps and geography in that area during that time (as discussed by [Schulten](https://search.worldcat.org/en/title/756577822) and [Bernstein](https://search.worldcat.org/en/title/63397180).
+A name could have been merely discussed in the BoM author's presence at one point in their life to have become fodder for the creation of a name in a work of fiction.

 > <span style="color:red; margin-left:-10px;"> When I discovered the above facts, I was floored that critics still use the Holley model to criticize the Book of Mormon.

+Holley's hypothesis (strictly speaking) is not as powerful as the map comparison itself might suggest for the two reasons documented (not all of the locations were extant in the late 1820s and not all locations are precise fits for BoM locations).
+However, the

 Why has Jeremy not removed this section from the CES Letter?
 Jeremy removed the Monroe and Moroni connection, but the rest remains.
 The original 28 out of 86 connections were not particularly strong in the first place.

 > <span style="color:red; margin-left:-10px;"> With only 9% potential connections remaining (8 out of 86), why do critics still use the Vernal Holley model?